Lyddell Sawyer

-Lyddell "Lyd" Sawyer (1856-1927) was a British photographer and founding member of The Linked Ring group of photographers.
+Lyddell "Lyd" Sawyer (1856–1927) was a British photographer and founding member of The Linked Ring group of photographers.
 Although he showed almost 100 prints at what was later to become the Royal Photographic Society, only a handful of his images are well known.

 Sawyer was born in North Shields on the River Tyne, and later moved to London.
 His early life in Tyneside had a lasting effect on his work, his Geordie roots shaping many of his photographs.
-Works like The Apple Stealers Dividing the Spoils, Nutting Time, and Come Along Grandad give evidence that his life was not one of affluence like so many of his southern contemporary photographers.
+Works such as The Apple Stealers Dividing the Spoils, Nutting Time, and Come Along Grandad offer evidence that his life was not one of affluence, in contrast to many of his southern contemporary photographers.

-Sawyer's figure studies are not straight documentation most are influenced by his love of the theatre, staging his images into tableaux with great sensitivity.
-His early work in the North uses locations influenced by poverty, but does not romanticise poverty.
-For example, the children in his images are dressed in their 'Sunday Best' yet his images still capture the realism of the scene.